USS Lowndes APA-154

 David Brinkman sent me the tape of the 1996 reunion at Myrtle Beach,

-I called his mother, Roberta during Christmas, so nice to talk
+S.C.
+I called his mother, Roberta during Christmas, so nice

 in May.
 Enclosed check to be used where ever it is needed.